openshift/jenkins-plugin/README.md

 a)  "verifyReplicaCount":  Verify whether the specified number of replicas are up.
 Specify `true` or `false`.

 b)  "waitTime":  The amount of time in milliseconds to see whether the specified number of replicas have been reached.
-Default is 1 minute.
+Default is 3 minutes.

 ####  "Tag OpenShift Image"